dart-code-checker/dart-code-metrics/website/docs/rules/common/member-ordering-extended.md

 **Note:** not all of the pattern parts are applicable for every case, for example, `late-constructors` are not expected, since they are not supported by the language itself.

+Additionally, in order to apply ordering for the Flutter specific widget methods, you can configure the rule with:

+* build-method
+* init-state-method
+* did-change-dependencies-method
+* did-update-widget-method
+* dispose-method

 For example, the value for `order` may be an array consisting of the following strings:

-- public-late-final-fields
+* public-late-final-fields
-- private-late-final-fields
+* private-late-final-fields
-- public-nullable-fields
+* public-nullable-fields
-- private-nullable-fields
+* private-nullable-fields
-- named-constructors
+* named-constructors
-- factory-constructors
+* factory-constructors
-- getters
+* getters
-- setters
+* setters
-- public-static-methods
+* public-static-methods
-- private-static-methods
+* private-static-methods
-- protected-methods
+* protected-methods
-- etc.
+* etc.

 You can simply configure the rule to sort only by a type:

-- fields
+* fields
-- methods
+* methods
-- setters
+* setters
-- getters (or just **getters-setters** if you don't want to separate them)
+* getters (or just **getters-setters** if you don't want to separate them)
-- constructors
+* constructors

 The default config is:

-- public-fields
+* public-fields
-- private-fields
+* private-fields
-- public-getters
+* public-getters
-- private-getters
+* private-getters
-- public-setters
+* public-setters
-- private-setters
+* private-setters
-- constructors
+* constructors
-- public-methods
+* public-methods
-- private-methods
+* private-methods

 The `alphabetize` option will enforce that members within the same category should be alphabetically sorted by name.